securitymates/securitymates.github.io/_posts/2025-02-07-How the Web Works: Exploring Its Architecture and Components.md

 ## Final Thoughts

 This blog covered key components of web architecture and how they impact security.
-There are additional topics like **Microservices, Containerization, and Cloud Infrastructure**, which I’ll cover in another blog.
+There are additional topics like **Microservices, Containerization and Cloud Infrastructure**, which I’ll cover in some another blog.

 If you find any mistakes or have suggestions, feel free to provide feedback.
 I’m always open to learning and improving.
 Stay tuned for more insightful cybersecurity blogs.
 Follow us for updates! 🚀